WebDevStudios/wds-site-documentation/readme.txt

 == Screenshots ==

-1. This is the documentation page as it is shown in the WordPress dashboard.
+1. This shows the documentation widget on the main dashboard.
-2. This shows how to set the slug for an item in the media library.
+2. This shows the documentation page including the select/upload buttons.

 == Changelog ==